-Plum, any of a number of Prunus trees or shrubs (family Rosaceae) bearing excellent fruits.
-Plums, like peaches and cherries, are popular as a dessert fruit, cooked as a compote or jam, or baked in a variety of pastries.
-Commercially, the European plum (P. domestica) and Japanese plum (P. salicina) are produced for their fruits, although certain species, such as the purple-leaf plum (P. cerasifera), are planted for their beautiful blossoms and leaves.
+Commercially, the European plum (P. domestica) and Japanese plum (P. salicina) are produced for their fruits.
+However, certain species, such as the purple-leaf plum (P. cerasifera), are planted for their beautiful blossoms and leaves.

 Plums occur in a variety of species.
 Commercially important plum trees are medium-sized, with a height of 5–6 meters (16–20 feet).

 The tree is moderately hardy.
 Without pruning, the trees can reach a height of 12 meters (39 feet) and a spread of 10 meters (33 ft).